Chocolate Chip Pecan Cookies with brown sugar is a great recipe any time of year, but especially around the holidays.

 Sift the flour and baking soda together in a separate bowl.

-Add the flour to the bowl, a little bit at a time, and mix together.
+Add the flour mixture to the bowl, a little bit at a time, and mix together.

 Add the chopped pecans.

-Roll the dough into 1-1/2″ balls and set on a cookie sheet.
+Roll the dough into 1-1/2″ balls and set on large baking sheets.

 It’s a fairly thick recipe.
 I found it easy to roll the dough and place it on the cookie sheet.
 I rolled the balls of dough about 1-1/2″ thick.